Bayesian Active Learning for Discrete Latent Variable Models: Mixture of linear regressions (MLR)

 \subsection{Infomax learning algorithm for MLR}

-To perform infomax learning for MLR models, we use Gibbs sampling \cite{bishop_pattern_2006} to obtain samples from the posterior over model parameters.
-This involves sampling from the joint distribution over the latents $z$ and the model parameters $\theta = \{\vw_{1:K},\pi\}$, conditioned on the data.
-As an alternate strategy, we also draw samples of the model parameters from a variational approximation to its posterior (see \ref{sec:gibbs_sampling_mlrs} and \ref{sec:vi_mlrs} for details).
-Next, using $M$ samples of the model parameters, $\{\vw_{1:K}^j, \pi^j\}_{j=1}^M$, we compute the mutual information between the system's output and the parameters (Eq.~\ref{eq:infomaxkl}) for a grid of candidate inputs by substituting the likelihood term, $p(y \mid \theta^j, \vx, \Dat_t) = \sum_{k=1}^K \pi^j_k \mathcal{N}(y|\vw_k^j \cdot \vx, 1)$, into Eq.~\ref{eq:infomaxkl}.
-Finally, we select the input $\vx$ that maximizes Eq.~\ref{eq:infomaxkl} and present it to the system on the next trial.
+To perform infomax learning for MLR models, we used Gibbs sampling \cite{bishop_pattern_2006} to obtain samples from the posterior over model parameters.
+This involved sampling from the joint distribution over the latents $z$ and the model parameters $\theta = \{\vw_{1:K},\pi\}$, conditioned on the data.
+As an alternate strategy, we also drew samples of the model parameters from a variational approximation to its posterior (see \ref{sec:gibbs_sampling_mlrs} and \ref{sec:vi_mlrs} for details).
+Next, using $M$ samples of the model parameters, $\{\vw_{1:K}^j, \pi^j\}_{j=1}^M$, we computed the mutual information between the system's output and the parameters (Eq.~\ref{eq:infomaxkl}) for a grid of candidate inputs by substituting the likelihood term, $P(y \mid \theta^j, \vx, \Dat_t) = \sum_{k=1}^K \pi^j_k \mathcal{N}(y \mid \vw_k^j \cdot \vx, 1)$, into Eq.~\ref{eq:infomaxkl}.
+Finally, we selected the input $\vx$ that maximized Eq.~\ref{eq:infomaxkl} and presented it to the system on the next trial.